brentcroft/pi-cam-object-detection-service/kit/README.md

     sudo pip3 install tensorflow-1.12.0-cp35-none-linux_armv7l.whl

+## Install Tensorflow and dependencies

+Run `./01-build-tf-1.12-0-cp35.sh`

+This takes about 15-60 mins depending on network speed.

 ## Install Tensorflow Object Detection and Slim

 Run `./02-build-tf-OD-cp35.sh`<br>

-This takes about 30 mins on a fast network.
+This takes about 30-60 mins depending on network speed.

 This script downloads the full object detection archive (**models.zip** ~500M), and then unzips it to a directory named **./tfod_install**.
 It then runs the build and setup python scripts to install **object_detection**, and then **slim**.